jcfdeb/py-phone-caller/doc/fedora34-server-with-podman_though-ansible.md

 ##### The Node Exporter

+Regarding this component we can say that it exposes different metrics about the host where's running.
+In order to learn more about the metrics exposed by this component you can take a look of the [README.md](https://github.com/prometheus/node_exporter#enabled-by-default) in the Github repository.

+* Enabling and starting the '**node_exporter**' serivce
 ```bash
 [root@fedora ~]# systemctl enable --now node_exporter.service
 Created symlink /etc/systemd/system/multi-user.target.wants/node_exporter.service → /etc/systemd/system/node_exporter.service.
 ```

+* Getting information about the '**node_exporter**' service *(recently started)*

 ```bash
 [root@fedora ~]# systemctl status node_exporter.service